 Skiing and snowboarding equipment can also be rented in Safed Dara.

-How to get to Takob Valley
+Travel to Takob Valley

 A taxi can be arranged from Dushanbe to most places in the valley.
 Alternatively, small busses called Marshrutka regularly journey into Varzob valley from the city; there is no set schedule, but your hotel should be able to assist with the current departure point.
 A visit to the ski resort is best arranged in advance to avoid disappointment as it is not always open due to the changing snow conditions.